-I wrote a newsletter a few weeks ago from Nashville, TN, host of my angsty teen years.
+I wrote a newsletter for &yet a few weeks ago from Nashville, TN, host of my angsty teen years.
 We were there to attend a seminar David Baker was hosting on Advanced Positioning and Lead Generation, which ended up triggering a different kind of angst.

 Positioning angst…anyone else ever experience this?
 It’s totally a thing.
 It’s when a very smart person reminds you that Doing All The Things For Everyone isn’t a strategy and you’re like “oh I know but we have super good reasons for doing it” and then you splutter around a lot and realize that your good reasons are also terrible and that committing to clear positioning is really just a very scary thing to do.
 And it’s like that for everybody and you’re not special.
 (Well, you are special but in the same way that everyone else is also special.)